xmed-lab/MultiEYE/README.md

 ### Dataset

 We create a multi-modal multi-disease classification dataset, MultiEYE, by assembling 12 public fundus datasets and 4 OCT datasets with our private data collected from different hospitals.
-Our dataset will be made available.
+Our dataset is available at [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/lwangdk_connect_ust_hk/EVM6vA5MHnxJrSocPoDqNEsBSaKhecYRJzSGbxGi70nNpw?e=0OLHyb).

 ### Pre-processing